 This is why the differentiation between need and likelihood-between assessment and solution-is very important, regardless of the nature of the cause-effect relation, whether a venture initiates in an imaginative urge or a sudden impulse, since,

-- It clarifies the competency criteria that the organization faces: are we skillful enough?
-Do we enough knowledge?
+- It clarifies the competency criteria that the organisation faces: are we skillful enough?
+Do we have enough knowledge?
 Have we got the tricks?

-- This provides for mixture elements: Have we had a chance to fulfill a business demand and generate outstanding value through an innovative new use of assets?
+- This provides for a mixture of elements: Have we had a chance to fulfil a business demand and generate outstanding value through an innovative new use of assets?

 Life is a game of chance, even so-except for the enterprising player.
-Even big, established and highly skilled businesses who understand their markets in all their dark corners can introduce a high proportion of new products who struggle, given the fact that it has obviously been designed and reviewed beforehand.
+Even big, established and highly skilled businesses who understand their markets in all their dark corners can introduce a high proportion of new products that struggle, given the fact that they have obviously been designed and reviewed beforehand.

-The secret to the business—the window of opportunity—is where expertise matches a fresh or emerging demand, and where extraordinary interest is created, though, on the basis that no unforeseeable information conflict with or arise bad luck.
+The secret to business—the window of opportunity—is where expertise matches a fresh or emerging demand, and where an extraordinary interest is created, though, on the basis that no unforeseeable information conflicts with or arises from bad luck.

-Soren Hougaard-Business Idea the Early Stages of Entrepreneurship-Springer (2004)
+Soren Hougaard-Business Ideas in the Early Stages of Entrepreneurship-Springer (2004)